scottcandy34/ros2_windows_install/README.md

 # ros2_windows_install
 A Simplified all in one ROS2 Installer for windows

-Will also create desktop shortcut for opening the ros terminal
+- Will also create desktop shortcut for opening the ros terminal
+- Will Prompt to add to powershell startup

 ## Download script and run with powershell.
 Humble installer based off of their documentation.